 Our common carrier lawyers can:

-- Inform you about your rights: An experienced Tustin bus accident attorney will have years of knowledge under their belt to educate you on the rights you are entitled to as a bus collision victim.
+- Inform you about your rights: An experienced Tustin bus accident attorney will have years of knowledge to educate you on the rights you are entitled to as a bus collision victim.
 When a lawyer takes on your case, they can also give you a monetary estimate of the compensation you could win.

 - Negotiate a settlement for you: You should not have to settle for the offer that the negligent party’s insurance company provides you, especially if it does not cover all of your costs.
-Insurance companies can also try to intimidate you or misinform you about the amount you are entitled to.
+Insurance companies can also try to intimidate or misinform you about the amount you are entitled to.
 A personal injury lawyer will not back down and thoroughly investigate every detail of your case to recover any losses you have faced.

 - Represent you in a court of law: Some personal injury cases can be settled out of court.
 If both the plaintiff and defendant parties do not agree on a settlement, it will be taken to court.
 It is in your best interest to hire a lawyer with experience in the courtroom.
-They will be able to present a solid argument to the jury and have an understanding of who to put on the stand to better their results at winning.
+They will be able to present a solid argument to the jury and understand who to put on the stand to better their results at winning.

 Contact the personal injury law firm of Bisnar Chase today at 949-203-3814 for a free case analysis on your bus accident claim.